Instructional Grant Awards

 The Foundation originated in 2005 and awarded the first Teacher Instructional grant in March 2006 which was made possible by a gift from CoServ Charitable Foundation.
 Since then the foundation has awarded both Teacher Instructional Initiatives and District Initiative Grant every year.
 In 2010 the Foundation added a Professional Growth Grant award for district teachers to continue their education.
 Student Scholarships are awarded annually, by family members or area business sponsors or once fully endowed under IRS guidelines and administers in accordance with Section I, pursuant to policies and procedures and in a manner consistent with the Texas Uniform Prudent Management of Institutional Funds Act.

-The Foundation awarded seven Instructional, three Professional Growth, one Student Enrichment and one District Grant Award totaling $68,951.96 to Sanger ISD, its students and its teachers.
-As an organization, our Board of Directors and extensive committee volunteers work closely with the school district in supplementing the needs in the classroom.
-But without YOU, the needs would not be met.
+You awarded five Instructional, two Professional Growth, one Student Enrichment and one District Grant Award totaling $78,395.00 to the students and staff of Sanger ISD.
+As an organization, your Board of Directors and extensive committee volunteers work closely with the school district in identifying and supplementing the needs in the classroom.
+But without YOU, NONE of these needs would be met.

 The Sanger Autism Spectrum Endowment made partial funding possible for an Instructional Grant Award to Sanger High School Special Education Department for “WHOLE BODY LEARNING” in the amount of $4810.04to purchase a Mimio Teach complete technology classroom system.
 The award was presented by John and Ashley Gage representing Sanger Autism Spectrum Endowment and Jimmy and Dawn Howard representing the Howard Family Endowment to Sanger High School.

 Books to Grow They needed BOOKS and you, along with the Dodie Montgomery Endowment, helped provide 132 level reading books for struggling elementary students in reading fluency, comprehension and increase vocabulary development.
 The Instructional Grant “BOOKS TO